Kadaknath Chicken Farming Project Report, Cost and Profits:

 Kadaknath Chicken Farming Project Report – Egg Incubation in Kadaknath Chicken Farming Business:

-Kadaknath hen reaches maturity and starts laying eggs from sixth month onward.
+Kadaknath hen reaches maturity and starts laying eggs from the sixth month onward.
 The hen lays eggs in two to three clutches, eggs are laid in two to three clutches with each clutch producing 25 to 40 eggs; thus, giving about 100 to 120 eggs in a year.
 Kadaknath hens are poor brooders.
 Losing one egg without hatching will be a big loss, ensure maximum hatching takes place; hence, collect all the eggs for artificial incubation and hatching.
 Provide sufficient nest boxes for hens to lay eggs to avoid lying on the floor.
 Farmers must collect eggs at least four times a day with clean and sanitized hands; this will help reduce egg contamination and microbial load.
 Eggs that are cracked or misshapen are not good for hatching and also very small or large eggs do not hatch well.
 Eggshells that are thin or porous do not hatch as well.

 Relative humidity during the first 18 days during incubation ranging between 55 to 60% and during the hatching period ranging between 65 to 75% this because to avoid dehydration of chicks.
-Fresh oxygen is required for the respiration of developing embryos; hence, good ventilation is important during incubation and hatching period.
+Fresh oxygen is required for the respiration of developing embryos; hence, good ventilation is important during the incubation and hatching period.
 5% reduction of hatching is observed for every 1% drop in oxygen.
 Carbon dioxide, which gets released through the shell during embryonic development should be maintained between 0.3 to 0.5% to avoid the reduction in hatchability.
 Place the large end of the egg up for the first 18 days, as the head of the chick develops at the large end of the egg near the air cell.
 While during the hatching period or the last three days, place the egg’s horizontal position, when the chick is ready to hatch its beak cannot break into the air cell to initiate pulmonary respiration.
-There are commercial incubators that turn the eggs automatically every hour, minimum of eight times in a day the eggs need to be turned to reduce embryo mortality.
+There are commercial incubators that turn the eggs automatically every hour, a minimum of eight times a day the eggs need to be turned to reduce embryo mortality.

 Care Management in Kadaknath Chicken Farming Business: